sonamnimje/SmartChain-AI/README.md

 ---

-*Built with ❤️ for a smarter, greener tomorrow*
+*Built with ❤️ for a smarter, greener tomorrow.*